a \‘shȯrt-rēd’\ piece

 Norman Douglas, Folklorist 1868-1952

-For more detals of gigs and booking details see the events listings here.
+For details of other gigs see here.

 If you can think of others that you feel I should be following please let me know.